Ishaq al-Mawsili

-Ishaq al-Mawsili (اسحاق المصلی; 767/772 – March 850) was an Arab musician of Persian origin active as a composer, singer, music theorist and writer on music.
+Ishaq al-Mawsili (اسحاق المصلی; 767/772 – March 850) was a Persian musician active as a composer, singer and music theorist.
 The leading musician of his time in the Abbasid Caliphate, he served under six successive Abbasid caliphs: Harun al-Rashid, Al-Amin, Al-Ma'mun, Al-Mu'tasim, Al-Wathiq and Al-Mutawakkil.
 The caliphs and Abbasid court held him in high regard, and his diverse intellect elevated him to a social status that was highly unusual for musicians of the time.

-Taught by his similarly renowned father Ibrahim al-Mawsili and the noted lutenist Zalzal, he succeeded his father in leading the conservative musical establishment, putting him at odds with progressive musicians such as Ibrahim ibn al-Mahdi and Ziryab.
+Taught by his renowned father Ibrahim al-Mawsili, the singer Atika bint Shuhda and the noted lutenist Zalzal, he succeeded his father in leading the conservative musical establishment.
+This put him at odds with progressive musicians such as Ibrahim ibn al-Mahdi and Ziryab, whose style later dominated in popularity.
 He has appeared in the Maqamat of Al-Hariri of Basra and One Thousand and One Nights.
+His creation of a comprehensive theoretical system for Arab music, without Ancient Greek influence, would retain relevance into at least the 14th century, when it was championed by Ibn Kurr.